What are meniscal roots?

 Who can be treated with meniscal root repair?

-Most patients with root tears will undergo meniscal repair, but specific considerations where surgical repair would not be attempted do exist.
-These are similar across the different meniscal tear subtypes.
-Considerations where surgery would not be recommended include preexisting severe osteoarthritis (because that patient’s symptoms would not improve with this surgery), advanced age (because of the relative rigor of a rehabilitation regimen after a repair and the timeline of cartilage damage after the loss of a meniscus), and a patient who is in poor health and would not do well with surgery at that time.
+Most patients with root tears will undergo meniscal repair.
+However, surgery will not be recommended for any meniscal repair under these circumstances: preexisting severe osteoarthritis (because that patient’s symptoms would not improve with this surgery), advanced age (because of the relative rigor of a rehabilitation regimen after a repair and the timeline of cartilage damage after the loss of a meniscus), and a patient who is in poor health and would not do well with surgery at that time.

 At a Glance